 top of page

-Purpose: To support Pk-12 school leaders gain and share valuable knowledge and skills in a cohort format targeted at examining the fundamental elements of cultural, distributive, instructional and advocacy school leadership.
+Purpose: To support female school leaders gain and share valuable knowledge and skills in a cohort format, examining the fundamental elements of cultural, distributive, instructional and advocacy school leadership.
 Participants will learn research based best practices, apply effective strategies, gain valuable insight, and develop professional relationships with colleagues who share similar roles and responsibilities.

 Format: Three full days (8:00 - 2:00)